- Class: ENGL 797 — Feminist & Gender Critique in Critical Video Game Theory

 My one (feminist) praise of this scene is Max’s responses to Jefferson’s taunts and crude comments.
 When he raves over Rachel having been his subject, Max can retort, “Rachel was your victim, not your subject!”
 She reclaims Rachel from being his possession and creation to someone who he harmed.
 Max fights him in any way she can, through her words and her wit, but your struggle is fruitless unless David can save you.

 But here’s where the game gets psychologically trippy, even though there’s only about 10 minutes left of gameplay.
 After rewriting that timeline, Max and Chloe end up on the beach, as they’d planned, and begin their way to that dreaded lighthouse.
 Because she’s messed with time so much, I’m assuming (although I’m not entirely sure what happens next) the timelines and Max’s psyche begin to bleed together somehow.
 She goes into these interactive visions that are so twisted they’re practically begging Freud to analyze her.
-Aside from two of the visions–the diner and the memory lane–I didn’t understand their purpose.
-They were disorienting, and there were random moments of move-ability that seemed unnecessary.
-For example, in the creepy rat-maze where all of the men Max knows are hunting her with flashlights, I wasn’t sure if the writers wanted us to understand that Max was traumatized (especially from her experience with Jefferson) or, honestly, I have no idea.
+Aside from two of the visions–the diner and the Memory Lane–I didn’t understand their purpose.
+They were disorienting, and there were random moments of mobility that seemed unnecessary.
+For example, in the creepy rat-maze where all of the men Max knows are hunting her with flashlights, I wasn’t sure if the writers wanted us to understand that Max was traumatized (especially from her experience with Jefferson) or…honestly, I have no idea.
 The multiple hallways filled with doubtful and angry voices, that disturbing conversation with Jefferson in which you have to give him a seductive answer, the maze, the snowglobe–after an entire game in which you, the player, as Max, the reality-bending hero, have control over the events around you (for the most part), I had never felt so helpless.
 All of Max’s fears and grotesque rewinds of her life were playing one after another, and there was nothing to achieve or control, except that you wanted to get out.
-Well, thank God I did, but then comes the decision that everyone warns you about…the big one.
+Well, thank God I did, but then comes The Decision…the big one.
 And to be honest, if you’ve been tracking with the tone of the game, it’s not surprising.

 (sidenote: I admit that the memory lane with Chloe that leads to the lighthouse was rather clever on the writers part.
 It reestablishes your emotional bond with her right before making a decision that will play directly off of that.
 So, kudos for them for making me feel something after wrecking me mentally.)